andrew/ultimate-awesome/README.md

 - [Awesome-Mamba](https://github.com/pengzhangzhi/Awesome-Mamba) - Awesome list of papers that extend Mamba to various applications.
 - [awesome-llm4math](https://github.com/tongyx361/awesome-llm4math) - Curation of resources for LLM mathematical reasoning, most of which are screened by @tongyx361 to ensure high quality and accompanied with elaborately-written concise descriptions to help readers get the gist as quickly as possible.
 - [intertwingled](https://github.com/ahdinosaur/intertwingled) - A collection of videos to showcase the magic alchemy of computation.
-- [awesome-vibe-coding](https://github.com/ai-for-developers/awesome-vibe-coding) - A hand-picked collection of tools and resources for Vibe Coding.
 - [awesome-blockchain-testing](https://github.com/alexromanov/awesome-blockchain-testing) - Curated list of blog posts, videos and resources on testing blockchains and blockchain-based applications.
 - [awesome-camunda-platform-8](https://github.com/camunda-community-hub/awesome-camunda-platform-8) - Awesome Camunda Platform 8 Projects.
 - [awesome-representation-engineering](https://github.com/chrisliu298/awesome-representation-engineering) - A resource repository for representation engineering in large language models.